-One of the simplest and most effective ways of communicating your views is to call your Member of Congress.
-You can call your Member of Congress’s Washington, DC office, district office, or one of their offices near you.
+One of the simplest and most effective ways of communicating your views is to call your member of Congress.
+You can call your their Washington, DC office, or one of their offices near you.

 HOW TO CALL